Practical strategies to pay off your mortgage earlier

 Instead of paying your mortgage every month, split the monthly mortgage amount in half and pay every two weeks.
 This is referred to as “accelerated” bi-weekly payments.
 You end up making a total of 26 payments per year — or two extra payments — in a 52-week period.

 That means you’re putting one extra monthly payment toward your mortgage each year, without even noticing it.
-That 13th-month payment is called the ‘accelerant,’ because it allows you to pay down your mortgage faster and lower the amount of interest you pay.
+That 13th-month payment is called the ‘accelerant,’ because it allows you to pay off your mortgage faster and lower the amount of interest you pay.

 This is different than a “regular” bi-weekly payment, where the monthly mortgage payment is multiplied by 12 months (to get total annual payment) and then divided by 26 to come up with “regular” bi-weekly payment.